-It's normal for our loved ones to become a bit forgetful as they age.
-So how can we separate a harmless "senior moment" from a more serious problem like Alzheimer's disease?
+It’s normal for people to become a bit forgetful as they age.
+So how can you tell a harmless "senior moment" from Alzheimer's disease?
 One in eight people 65 and older have this devastating form of dementia.
-In its first stages, Alzheimer's may not be obvious to friends and family.
+In its first stages, Alzheimer’s may not be obvious to friends and family.
 But there are some early warning signs to watch for.

 Warning Signs: Memory and Speech

-In early Alzheimer's, long-term memories usually remain intact while short-term memories become sketchy.
+In early Alzheimer’s, long-term memories usually remain intact while short-term memories become sketchy.
 Your loved one may forget conversations you had.
-He or she may repeat questions that were already answered.
-The disease also disrupts speech, so patients may struggle to remember common words.
+She may repeat questions that were already answered.
+The disease also disrupts speech, so she might struggle to remember common words.

 Warning Signs: Behavior

-In addition to memory loss, Alzheimer's can cause confusion and behavior changes.
+In addition to memory loss, Alzheimer’s can cause confusion and behavior changes.
 Your loved one may get lost in familiar places.
-Mood swings and poor judgment are also common, as is poor hygiene.
-People who once dressed with style may resort to wearing stained clothes and unwashed hair.
+Mood swings and lapses in judgment are also common, as is poor hygiene.
+People who were once stylish may start wearing stained clothes and forget to wash their hair.

 Don't Ignore the Signs

-While it's difficult to face the possibility that a loved one could have Alzheimer's, it's better to consult a doctor sooner rather than later.
-First, the diagnosis might not be Alzheimer's after all.
-The symptoms could be caused by a highly treatable problem, such as a thyroid imbalance.
-And if it is Alzheimer's, today's treatments work best when they are used early in the course of the disease.
+It's hard to face the thought that a loved one could have this disease, but it's better to see a doctor sooner rather than later.
+First, the diagnosis might be something else.
+The symptoms could be caused by a highly treatable problem, like a thyroid imbalance.
+And if it is Alzheimer’s, treatments work best when they’re used early in the course of the disease.

-There is no simple test for Alzheimer's, so the doctor will rely on you to describe the changes in your loved one.
-A mental status test, sometimes called a "mini-cog," or other screening tests can help evaluate the patient's mental function and short-term memory.
-In addition, neurological exams and brain scans may be used to rule out other problems, such as a stroke or tumor -- and they can help provide other information about the brain.
+There’s no simple test for Alzheimer’s, so the doctor will rely on you to describe the changes in your loved one.
+A mental status test, sometimes called a “mini-cog,” or other screening tests can measure his mental skills and short-term memory.
+Neurological exams and brain scans may be used to rule out other problems, like a stroke or tumor, and they can provide other information about his brain.

-Alzheimer's disease leads to nerve cell death and tissue loss throughout the brain.
-As the disease progresses, brain tissue shrinks and the ventricles (chambers within the brain that contain cerebrospinal fluid) become larger.
-The damage disrupts communication between brain cells, crippling memory, speech, and comprehension.
+Alzheimer’s causes nerve cell death and tissue loss throughout the brain.
+As the disease gets worse, brain tissue shrinks and areas that contain cerebrospinal fluid become larger.
+The damage harms memory, speech, and comprehension.

-Because Alzheimer's affects concentration, patients may lose the ability to manage ordinary tasks like cooking or paying the bills.
-A study suggests difficulty balancing a checkbook is often one of the first effects of Alzheimer's.
-As the symptoms worsen, your loved one may not recognize familiar people or places.
-He or she may get lost easily, or use utensils improperly, such as combing hair with a fork.
-Incontinence, balance problems, and loss of language are common in the advanced stages.
+Alzheimer’s affects concentration, so your loved one may not be able to do ordinary tasks like cooking or paying the bills.
+A study suggests trouble balancing the checkbook is often one of the first signs of the disease.
+As symptoms worsen, he may not recognize familiar people or places.
+He may get lost easily or use utensils improperly, like combing his hair with a fork.
+Incontinence, balance problems, and loss of language are common in advanced stages.

-Poor coordination, memory loss, and confusion make for a dangerous combination behind the wheel.
-If you feel your loved one should not be driving, explain why.
-If he or she won't listen, ask the doctor to step in.
-If the patient still insists on driving, contact the Department of Motor Vehicles for an assessment.
-Then make an alternate plan for your loved one's transportation needs.
+Poor coordination, memory loss, and confusion are a dangerous combination behind the wheel.
+If you feel your loved one should stop driving, tell her why.
+If she won’t listen, ask her doctor to step in.
+If she still insists on driving, contact the Department of Motor Vehicles for an assessment.
+Then make other plans for her transportation needs.

-Exercise can help people with Alzheimer's maintain some muscle strength and coordination.
-It also improves mood and may reduce anxiety.
-Check with your loved one's doctor to learn which types of exercise are appropriate.
-Repetitive activities, such as walking, weeding, or even folding laundry may be the most effective at promoting a sense of calm.
+Physical activity can help your loved one keep some muscle strength and coordination.
+It might also boost his mood and help him feel less anxious.
+Check with his doctor to learn which types of exercise are appropriate.
+Repetitive activities, like walking, gardening, or even folding laundry may be the best at giving him a sense of calm.

-There is no cure for Alzheimer's disease, and no known way to slow the nerve damage within the brain.
-But there are a variety of medications that appear to help maintain mental function and slow the disease progression.
-If these treatments are given during the early stages of Alzheimer's, your loved one may be able to remain independent and carry out daily tasks for a longer period of time.
+There’s no cure for Alzheimer’s and no way to slow the nerve damage it causes in the brain.
+But there are medications that appear to help maintain mental skills and slow the disease’s effects.
+If your loved one gets treatment early on, she may be able to stay independent and do her daily tasks for a longer period of time.

 The Caregiver's Role

-As the caregiver of someone with Alzheimer's, you will probably wear many hats -- cook, chauffeur, accountant.
-While you may have to handle the meal planning and finances, encourage the patient to do some activities independently.
+If you’re caring for someone with this disease, you’ll probably wear many hats -- cook, chauffeur, and accountant to name a few.
+While you may have to handle meal planning and finances, encourage your loved one to do some things for herself.
 It may help to label cabinets with their contents and put up sticky notes with reminders of daily tasks.
-Be sure to buy a weekly pill box for medications.
+Be sure to buy a weekly pill box for her medications.

 Challenges in Caregiving

-In the early stages of Alzheimer's, patients often understand what is happening and may be ashamed or anxious.
-Watch for signs of depression because this can often be managed with medication.
-In the more advanced stages, your loved one may become paranoid or violent and could even turn on you.
+In the early stages, people with Alzheimer’s often understand what’s happening to them.
+They may be ashamed or get anxious.
+Watch for signs of depression, which the doctor can manage with medication.
+Later on, your loved one may become paranoid or aggressive and could even turn on you.
 Remember that the disease is responsible for this change.
-Alert the doctor about violent behavior promptly.
+Tell the doctor about this kind of behavior promptly.

-Some people with Alzheimer's become distressed when the sun goes down.
-This agitation tends to last through the evening and sometimes all through the night.
-The cause is not known, but there are some strategies to ease the tension.
-Keep the house well lit and close the drapes before sunset.
-Try distracting your loved one with a favorite activity or TV show.
-And restrict caffeine after breakfast.
+Experts don’t know why, but some people with Alzheimer’s get upset when the sun goes down.
+This tends to last through the evening and sometimes all night long.
+To ease tension, keep the house well lit and close the drapes before sunset.
+Try to distract your loved one with a favorite activity or TV show.
+Switch him to decaf after breakfast.

 When Your Loved One Doesn't Know You

-Many people with Alzheimer's have trouble remembering names -- even those of close family members.
-A temporary fix is to put up pictures of friends and relatives with names printed underneath.
-Eventually, the patient may no longer recognize faces and may react to loved ones as if they are strangers.
-This can be a distressing time for family members, especially the primary caregiver.
+Many people with Alzheimer’s have trouble remembering names, even of people closest to them.
+A temporary fix is to put up pictures of people they’re likely to see often or know well with names printed underneath.
+Eventually, your loved one may no longer recognize faces and may react as if family members are strangers.
+This can be distressing, especially for the main caregiver.

 Warning Signs of Caregiver Stress

-Caring for someone with Alzheimer's can be physically and mentally taxing.
+Caring for someone with Alzheimer's can be physically and mentally draining.
 Signs of caregiver stress include: